Alsentar/CDICrud/README.md

 The project follows an agile methodology inspired by Scrum, adapted for a solo developer environment.

-Development is divided into sprints with clearly defined goals and deliverables.
+Development is divided into sprints with clearly defined goals, scope, and deliverables.

 Sprint Breakdown:

 -Sprint 1 – CRUD Frontend (Completed)

-Objective:
--Build the complete visual and interactive frontend of the workshop CRUD system.

-Scope:

--HTML structure for the CRUD interface

--CSS styling based on original Canva design

--JavaScript logic for:

---Dynamic table toggling

-Deliverable:
-A fully functional frontend interface.
+-Sprint 2 – CRUD Backend Integration (Completed)

 --------------------------------------------------------------------

 5. Frontend Implementation (Sprint 1)
 5.1 Technologies Used

 -HTML5